Featured

 Bishop of The Anglican Diocese of St. Ignatius Loyola

-From Bishop Jack Lumanog – appointment of Interim Archdeacon
+From Bishop Jack Lumanog – Meet Dr. Gideon Uzomechina Our Interim Archdeacon

 The Venerable Dr. Gideon A. Uzomechina